-Never Talk to an Law Enforcement Officer About a Criminal Investigation
+Never Talk to a Law Enforcement Officer About a Criminal Accusation

 If you decide to speak to law enforcement about the facts of your case then you are waiving your Sixth Amendment right to counsel and your Fifth Amendment rights against self-incrimination.
 Your attorney is often in the best position to explain your side of the story to a law enforcement officer.

-In the event law enforcement does intend to make an arrest, your attorney may be able to negotiate your surrender under terms that may speed up your release, contact the prosecutor to discuss lowering the bond amount and handle other important details that will minimize the embarrassment, stress and expense that might normally accompany an arrest in Florida.
+In the event law enforcement does intend to make an arrest, your attorney may be able to negotiate your surrender under terms that may speed up your release.
+We can contact the prosecutor to discuss lowering the bond amount.
+We can handle other important details of the case that might minimize the embarrassment, stress and expense that might otherwise accompany the arrest.

 Effective Pre-File Negotiations in the Tampa Bay Area

 If you have been arrested on a felony charge by officers with the Hillsborough County Sheriff's Office or the Tampa Police Department but not yet formally charged then we work quickly to present all mitigating factors and exculpatory evidence to the prosecutor.

 In felony cases, the prosecutors with the State Attorney's Offices typically make a filing decision within 21 (twenty-one) days after your arrest, so you must act quickly to preserve all avenues of attack.
 Hiring a criminal defense lawyer quickly after an accusation or arrest remains one of the most effective way to defend yourself against an unjust prosecution.